itsericchau/tic-tac-toe/readme.md

 - Extra screens, layers more hidden/invisible items
 - Menu
 - Sounds for more buttons
-- Game counters
+- Game score counters
 - More text, quotes, funny
 - A way to eliminate player selection based on user choices

 # What would you do differently next time?

-- Have a less child friendly theme
+- make it mobile first or a responsive design
 - Use array for win checks, less hard code